 SOCIAL PSYCHOLOGY 12 (CHILD DEV.
-AND CAREGIVING 12) Course Code: MCDAC12 Open to grades 10, 11 & 12
+AND CAREGIVING 12) Course Code: MCDAC12

 The course focuses on "Families in Society".
 Wellness and health, including topics on Pregnancy, Prenatal development, child development including First Peoples theories, caregiving styles society.
 Real Care Babies (Computer babies) are used in this course.
 "Big questions" will be addressed as students ask their own questions and show interest in specific topics.